 As the name suggests, a claim for professional negligence is just a specific type of negligence claim.
 Negligence claims arise when one party owes another a duty of care, fails to fulfil that duty of care and the other party suffers damage or loss as a result.

 Professionals who hold themselves out as having particular skills or knowledge have a duty to their clients to perform their duties to the standard expected of a professional in their field.
-Professional negligence claims include claims for clinical negligence, in which the test is a little different.

 We have the specialist knowledge, expertise and experience in conducting complex litigation on behalf of professional clients facing claims and individuals seeking redress.